 TAX SALE PROPERTY

-Jackson County held two delinquent tax sales in August of 2012.
-The sale at the Independence Courthouse Annex began August 20, 2012 and the sale at the Courthouse in Kansas City started August 27, 2012.
+Jackson County held a delinquent tax sales in August of 2015.
+The sale at the Eastern Jackson County Courthouse in Independence began Monday, August 17, 2015, and the sale at the Jackson County Courthouse in Kansas City began Monday, August 24, 2015.

-In order to bid at either of these sales, a registration form had to be submitted not less than 10 days prior to the sale.
+In order to bid at the sale, a registration form must be submitted not less than 10 days prior to the sale.
+Download the registration form and related notice.
 Jackson County employees are ineligible to bid on delinquent tax sale properties.

 Taxpayers may contact the Jackson County Collection Department about payment options.
-Not all properties published will be available on the auction list at the time of the sales.
+Not all properties published will be available on the auction list at the time of the sale.

 If a real estate parcel has a delinquent tax that is three years old, that property faces a foreclosure sale to recover back taxes.
 Jackson County may file a lawsuit seeking a judgment of foreclosure for unpaid delinquent taxes.
 If the Court agrees with the County’s action, the Court will issue a judgment granting the foreclosure order.
 The property owner has several opportunities to redeem their property before it is sold in a tax sale.